-Isn’t that insane, but so cool ?!
-Each statue is a living and breathing person in the community.
+Isn't that insane, but so cool ?!
+Each statue is a living and breathing person within the community.
 With over 800,000 tourists visiting the coral reefs each year, I would imagine the locals are frustrated or at least annoyed by the crowds and their negative effect on the reef.

 But a project like this that involves the people so directly, is a huge step in the right direction for the reef.

 Do I need anything before I go?